-Federal and California state law, as well as Israeli Law, require us to request identification from each consumer to prove that you are of age to legally purchase alcohol.
-All information is provided voluntarily by you, the user, in order to request our electronic communications, and/or purchase any wines directly from Covenant or Covenant Israel (jointly, “Covenant”).
+Federal and California state law require us to request identification from each consumer to prove that you are of age to legally purchase alcohol.
+All information is provided voluntarily by you, the user, in order to request our electronic communications, and/or purchase any wines directly from Covenant (“Covenant”).

 We collect personal information about you when you provide it to us, such as through your use of our websites and its features, when you contact us directly by email, phone, in writing, or via social media, when you order goods and services, when you use any of our other websites or applications or any other means by which you provide personal information to us, and combine this data with information we already have about you.
 This helps us to update, expand and analyze our records, identify new customers, and provide products and services that may be of interest to you.
 We will obtain your consent before contacting you if required by the law of the country in which you are located.